TrustEval/CoTrRank_Trust_Evaluation/README.md

 *Note that, due to the request from Twitter, we can not publish the content of Twitter.*

+## Ground Truth User Idx

+In the paper, we have detailed the method used to derive the ground truth user lists, which is provided in the 'GT_UserIDs.csv' file.

 # References
 If you use this data set for research, please cite our paper: